 So on this birthday, my dear,

 My Son My Life

-As every day passes and the days go by,
+As every day passes and years go by,

 Your love shines so bright for all to see,

-I am continuously amazed that you are a part of me.
+I am amazed and grateful you are a part of me.

 My Son, My Shining Star

 You bring so much joy to my heart,

 You light the way.